-Health care executive Philip A. Patterson to take Providence reins
+Health care executive Philip A. Patterson to take Ascension Providence reins

-Following an extensive nationwide search, accomplished health care executive Philip A. Patterson, FACHE, has been selected to join the Ascension Texas team as President of Providence Healthcare Network, effective February 26.
+Following an extensive nationwide search, accomplished health care executive Philip A. Patterson, FACHE, has been selected to join the Ascension Texas team as President of Ascension Providence, effective February 26.

 Previously, Patterson served at and led health care organizations across the country, including President and Chief Executive Officer (CEO) of Owensboro Health System in Kentucky; CEO of Bon Secours Charity Health System in New York; CEO for HealthSouth Hospitals in Fort Worth, Arlington and Houston; and various executive roles at Allina Health in Minnesota, and Ochsner Clinic in Louisiana.